sherifButt/adv-web-scraper-api/memory-bank/systemPatterns.md

    - Manage browser state
    - Process pagination

+3. **AI Config Generation Jobs**
+   - Receive URL and natural language prompt.
+   - Interact with an AI model (LLM) to generate initial configuration.
+   - Validate the generated configuration schema.
+   - (Optional) Test the configuration using the Navigation Engine.
+   - If testing fails, interact with the AI model again to fix the configuration based on errors.
+   - Repeat test/fix loop up to a maximum number of iterations.
+   - Store the final validated (and potentially tested) configuration.

 ### Error Handling
 - Automatic retries for transient failures
 - Exponential backoff for rate limits